anfindsen/CorrelationEqCausation/docs/index.markdown

 We only use these methods on numeric data.

-In the following plot, we see the results of applying T-SNE to generate 2-dimensional embeddings of all the cleaned data of numeric type.
+In the following plot, we see the results of applying <a href="methods#clustering">T-SNE</a> to generate 2-dimensional embeddings of all the cleaned data of numeric type.
 ![image](images/T_SNE_all_numerical_features.png)

 The Oscar nominees are clearly concentrated in certain regions.
-This indicates that it should be possible to predict whether someone _will not_ get nominated with reasonable accuracy (if for instance they fall in the regions without any nominees near by).
+This indicates that it should be possible to predict whether someone _will not_ get nominated with reasonable accuracy (if for instance they fall in the regions without any nominees nearby).
 Entries of nominees do, however, overlap with entries that were not nominated, so we cannot yet say if it is possible to reliably predict whether someone _will_ get nominated for an Oscar.
-We find that the results of PCA also support this conclusion.
+We find that the results of <a href="methods#clustering">PCA</a> also support this conclusion.
 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/PCA_scatter_all_features.png" alt="pca" width="49%" />
   <img src="images/PCA_elbow_all.png" alt="pca elbow" width="49%" />
 </div>

-The elbow plot below shows us how much of the total variance in the data is explained by each PC (called explained variance ratio - EVR).
+The elbow plot above shows us how much of the total variance in the data is explained by each principal component (called explained variance ratio - EVR).
 This allows us to gauge how 'important' each PC is.
+In other words, we can see that the scatter plot explains about 40% of the variance in our data (PC1 + PC2).

 ## **What kind of actor should you be?**
-Can one optimize to increase their chances of winning an Oscar?
+What can you optimize to increase your chances of being nominated for an Oscar?
+In this section, we will analyze clusters you should try to belong to, and personal features you should have, in order to maximize your chances of being nominated.

 ### **Clustering**
-We start answering the question of whether it is possible to optimize the odds of winning an Oscar by looking at the data.
-Different clustering methods applied to different subsets of actor personal features all reveal the same thing - there are things to avoid if you want to stand a chance of winning.
+We start answering these questions by looking at the data.
+Different clustering methods applied to different subsets of actor personal features all reveal the same thing - there are things to avoid if you want to stand a chance of being nominated.

 **Clustering on all personal numeric features of actors**